check-spelling-sandbox/Codeberg-org/en/bylaws.md

 (6) The association solely and directly serves non-commercial purposes as of paragraph "steuerbegünstigte Zwecke" (tax-privileged purposes) of the "Abgabenordnung" (German *Fiscal Code*) 1977 (§§51 ff.
 AO) in the latest valid version.
 It acts selflessly and does not primarily pursue self-serving goals.

 (7) Means of the association may only be used for purposes in accordance with the bylaws.
 Members in their role as member do not receive financial support from the funds of the association.
-Members are not allowed to receive parts of the association's assets when leaving, or during a forced or voluntary dissolution of the association.
+Members are not allowed to receive parts of the association's assets when leaving or during a forced or voluntary dissolution of the association.
 No person may receive financial benefits for reasons which are not in accordance with the association's purposes, neither may anyone receive excessive benefits.

 ## § 3 Membership